spences10/svead/README.md

 Svead, a component that allows you to set head meta information, canonical, title, Twitter and Facebook Open Graph tags.

-Also supports JSON-LD for SEO.
+Also supports JSON-LD for SEO with the `SchemaOrg` component.

 ![svead](.github/svead.svg)